dgraph-io/dgraph/wiki/content/deploy/index.md

 $ dgraph live -r <path-to-rdf-gzipped-file>

 # Read RDFs and a schema file and send to Dgraph running at given address
-$ dgraph live -r <path-to-rdf-gzipped-file> -s <path-to-schema-file> -d <dgraph-server-address:grpc_port> -z <dgraph-zero-address:grpc_port>
+$ dgraph live -r <path-to-rdf-gzipped-file> -s <path-to-schema-file> -d <dgraph-alpha-address:grpc_port> -z <dgraph-zero-address:grpc_port>
 ```

 ### Bulk Loader

 {{% notice "note" %}}
-It's crucial to tune the bulk loaders flags to get good performance.
+It's crucial to tune the bulk loader's flags to get good performance.
 See the
 section below for details.
 {{% /notice %}}

-Bulk loader serves a similar purpose to the live loader, but can only be used to
+Dgraph Bulk Loader serves a similar purpose to the Dgraph Live Loader, but can
-load data into a new cluster.
-It cannot be run on an existing live Dgraph
+only be used to load data into a new cluster.
+It cannot be run on an existing
-cluster.
-Bulk loader is **considerably faster** than the live loader and is the
+live Dgraph cluster.
+Dgraph Bulk Loader is **considerably faster** than the
-recommended way to perform the initial import of large datasets into Dgraph.
+Dgraph Live Loader and is the recommended way to perform the initial import of
+large datasets into Dgraph.

 Dgraph Alphas must be offline during the bulk load (i.e., only Dgraph Zero)
 Dgraph Alphas are running, except a Dgraph Zero) for the initial population.